-This recipe is for a steamed jam sponge pudding.
+This recipe is for a jam sponge pudding.
 This recipe for sponge pudding could exchange the jam for lemon curd or golden syrup, or add some dried fruit to the sponge mix.
 Alternatively, you could exchange 25g of the flour for cocoa powder to make a chocolate sponge pudding and serve with a hot chocolate sauce.
 Click here to download the recipe for a jam sponge pudding.

 Mise en place

-10. When cooked, remove the sponge puddings from the steamer and turn out of the basins onto warmed plates.
+- When cooked, remove the sponge puddings from the steamer and turn out of the basins onto warmed plates.
 Spoon over each sponge pudding with some of the hot jam and serve.
-These jam sponge puddings are nice served with a hot homemade custard (crème anglaise).
+This jam sponge pudding is nice served with a hot homemade custard (crème anglaise).

-- Take extra care with hot jam and syrup as they get very, very hot.
+Take extra care with hot jam and syrup as they get very, very hot.
 Enjoy your jam sponge pudding.